-We offer two Associate degrees for Transfer.
-The Associate in Arts in Economics for Transfer allows for seamlessly transferring to a CSU to major in Economics or a related field, a degree program offered at most universities.
-This degree provides the opportunity for students to attain and earn degree credit for greater skill in mathematical analysis required by many CSU and UCs, while the other offers additional options for students.
-Students should discuss which degree would best meet their needs with a counselor or academic advisor.
+The college has two Associate Degrees for Transfer.
+The Associate in Arts in Economics for Transfer allows for seamlessly transferring to a California State University (CSU) to major in Economics or a related field, a degree program offered at most universities.
+This degree provides the opportunity for students to attain and earn degree credit for greater skill in mathematical analysis required by many CSUs and University of California (UCs), while the other offers additional options for students.
+Students should discuss which degree would best meet their needs